GEPTON-INFOTECH/repo-template/README.md

 ## Contributing
 `Contributions are welcome 🎉🎉`

-Please refer to the project's style and contribution guidelines for submitting patches and additions.
+Please refer to the project's style and [contribution guidelines][contributing] for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.

  1. **Fork** the repo on GitHub
  2. **Clone** the project to your own machine